MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/learn-more/Use-local-resources-on-Hyper-V-virtual-machine-with-VMConnect.md

 ## Choose a local resource

-You can choose a local resource like a printer, the clipboard, or a local drive on the computer where you're running VMConnect.
+Local resources include printers, the clipboard, and a local drive on the computer where you're running VMConnect.
+For more details, see [What's needed to use a computer's local resources?](#Why-use-a-computer's-local-resources?), below.

 To choose a local resource:

 1. Open VMConnect.